rfshelley/Documentation/ref-docs/device-handler-ref.rst

 .. important::

     Whatever commands and attributes defined by that capability should be implemented by the Device Handler.
-For example, the "Switch" capability specifies support for the "switch" attribute and the "on" and "off" commands - any Device Handler supporting the "Switch" capability must define methods for the commands, and support the "switch" attribute by creating the appropriate events (with the name of the attribute, e.g., "switch")
+For example, the "Switch" capability specifies support for the "switch" attribute and the "on" and "off" commands - any Device Handler supporting the "Switch" capability must define methods for the commands, and support the "switch" attribute by creating the appropriate Events (with the name of the attribute, e.g., "switch")

 **Signature:**
     ``void capability(String capabilityName)``